Crazy Frog: History

-In 1997, 17-year-old Gothenburg student Daniel Malmedahl recorded himself imitating the noises produced by a two stroke engine.
+In 1997, 17-year-old Gothenburg student Daniel Malmedahl recorded himself imitating the noises produced by a two-stroke engine.
 He posted this on a website and caught the attention of a Swedish television researcher, who convinced Daniel to perform the sound live on air.
-After it debuted on television, recordings of his performance began appearing on file sharing networks and various websites under the filename "2TAKTARE.MP3" ("Tvåtaktare" is Swedish for "two stroker").
+After it debuted on television, recordings of his performance began appearing on file sharing networks and various websites under the filename "2TAKTARE.MP3" ("Tvåtaktare" is Swedish for "two-stroker").

-The sound was adopted as the sound of a Formula One car as early as 2001 in the form of "Deng Deng Form" and later "The Insanity Test" both of which were a static background of a Ferrari Formula One car accompanied by the sound.
+The sound was adopted as the sound of a Formula One car as early as 2001 in the form of "Deng Deng Form" and later "The Insanity Test", both of which were a static background of a Ferrari Formula One car accompanied by the sound.

 In late 2003, another Swede, Erik Wernquist, encountered the sound effect and, not knowing about the previous incarnations of the sound, was inspired to create the 3D animated character he named "The Annoying Thing" to accompany it.
 Wernquist worked on the first animation in his spare time using the LightWave 3D modeling application, and the whole process took between six and eight weeks.
 On 7 October 2003 he posted it on his website and on the CGTalk forum.

 The animation was a popular attraction at Wernquist's website, but the sound was credited to "Anonymous".
 Eventually, word reached Malmedahl that his impressions had been used in a now well-known animation studio.
 He contacted Wernquist, apparently giving an impromptu performance to confirm his claims.
 Wernquist was convinced, and gave credit to Malmedahl for his creation.

-The animation received attention through filesharing and word of mouth and, when Ringtone Europe and Jamster België (now both merged into Jamba!) got wind of this, realizing the monetary possibilities through capitalizing on the underground cult-status, they licensed the rights to the creation, renaming it "Crazy Frog" and starting to market it in mid-2004.
+The animation received attention through filesharing and word of mouth.
+Ringtone Europe and Jamster België (now both merged into Jamba!) licensed the rights to the creation in an attempt to capitalize on its popularity.
+They renamed it "Crazy Frog" and began to market it in mid-2004.

 In an interview with HitQuarters, Wernquist expressed his displeasure at the choice of name:

 Following 2009, the character went on hiatus.
 In 2018, a trademark claim by Kaktus Films, the original owners alongside Erik Wernquist, had music listed as one of many rights.
 On 22 April 2020, an official Twitter account for the character was created, and later that day it was announced that a new album was in development.

-In April 2022, the Government of Ukraine uploaded a video on Facebook of Russian tanks being hit by Ukrainian strikes during the 2022 Russian invasion of Ukraine with Crazy Frog playing in the background.
+In April 2022, the Government of Ukraine uploaded a video on Facebook of Russian tanks being hit by Ukrainian strikes during the Russian invasion of Ukraine with Crazy Frog's cover of "Axel F" playing in the background.

 Other media

-Racing games

-On 1 July 2005, UK-based publishers Digital Jesters announced that they had acquired the rights to the video game licence for the Crazy Frog.
-Crazy Frog Racer (featuring the Annoying Thing), released in December 2005 on PlayStation 2 and PC as a racing game.
-A year later in 2006 a sequel was released, entitled Crazy Frog Racer 2.
-Both were extremely panned by critics.
+On 1 July 2005, UK-based publishers Digital Jesters announced that they had acquired the rights to the video game license for Crazy Frog.
+Crazy Frog Racer (featuring the Annoying Thing) was released on December 2005 on PlayStation 2 and PC as a racing game.
+A year later in 2006 a sequel was released, titled Crazy Frog Racer 2.

-Merchandise

 A string of Crazy Frog merchandise was released in the UK.